-Take a guess at how many coffee cups are discarded in Canada every year?
+Take a guess at how many quick hits slots in Canada every year?

 Or over 4.3 million PER DAY.

-Those ‘disposable’ coffee cups usually end up in landfill, because, to keep them waterproof, they are lined with plastic.
+Those ‘disposable’ coffee cups usually end up in where's the gold free pokies, because, to keep them waterproof, they are lucky 88 pokie app.
 This means that they can’t be recycled, and take an age to break down naturally, if at all.
 It’s a ridiculous, shameful waste, and I don’t want to contribute to that any more.

 This story actually began ten years ago, as my PhD. was originally supposed to be about coffee waste.
-However not long after I begun my fieldwork, I got fascinated with the themes of coffee quality and how high quality coffee is more wasteful to produce, and forgot all about the packaging!
+However not long after I begun my fieldwork, I got fascinated with the themes of coffee quality.
+Have fun in our new project: neue online casino bonus ohne einzahlung.

 So, we’ve been making a few changes, some Green Goings On, to reduce the waste generated by the Wheelie Good Coffee operation.